kammitama5/kammitama5.github.io/_posts/2023-09-22-Friday-September-22nd.md

 - I learned that burnout near the end of the PhD is a real thing, and about how to balance that out better.
 - Also, how to take care of yourself and self-manage your PhD, so that you don't rely on just your advisor to make the most of your time during grad school.
-I'm really thankful for the community outside of my uni, as they've really been the backbone of my support (outside of family, long-term friend).
+I'm really thankful for the community outside of my uni, as they've really been the backbone of my support (outside of family, long-term friends and suspect vices (just kidding!)).

 ## Here are some photos
 <img src="/images1/qcepics234/qce1.png" width="300">